WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 Javascript, through the  **window** object, allows to execute **timed actions**.
 For this purpose it is possible to use the following methods.

-- `setTimeout(string_or_function, milliseconds, arg1,   ... argn)`.
-Calling this function ensures that, after the specified number of *milliseconds*, JavaScript executes the code given by the first argument, which can be a *string* containing the code to be evaluated or the name of a *function* to call.
-In the latter case, you can *optionally* specify a number of arguments *(arg1 ... argN)*   to be passed to the function. **The action is performed once**.
+- `setTimeout(string_or_function, milliseconds, arg1, ..., argn)`       Calling this function ensures that, after the specified number of *milliseconds*, JavaScript executes the code given by the first argument, which can be a *string* containing the code to be evaluated or the name of a *function* to call.
+In the latter case, you can *optionally* specify a number of arguments (*arg1 ... argN*)   to be passed to the function. **The action is performed once**.

 - `setInterval(string_or_function, milliseconds, arg1, ... argn)`.
 Calling this function ensures that every *millisecond*, JavaScript executes the code given by the first argument, which can be a *string* containing the code to be evaluated or the name of a *function* to call.
-In the latter case, you can *optionally* specify a number of arguments *(arg1 ... argN)*   to be passed to the function. **The action is executed periodically**.
+In the latter case, you can *optionally* specify a number of arguments (*arg1 ... argN*)   to be passed to the function. **The action is executed periodically**.

 Both functions can be called multiple times, and return a *timer id* (numeric), through which you can cancel the timer using the corresponding functions: